FREQUENTLY ASKED QUESTIONS

 Over 3.5 acres will be dedicated to expand Brookdale Park and improve pedestrian access to the park.
 Under the FCP, 32 new trees will be planted within the Brookdale Park portion of the property, as well as along the greenway area between the property and Brookdale Park.
 Any future FCP for redevelopment of the property is expected to include the planting of hundreds of new trees consistent with County standards for the size and species of trees to be replanted and maintenance will be required for both newly planted trees and those to be retained.

 Following the County’s review and approval of the FCP, the trees identified for removal near the existing structure will be cleared.
+In early April, a single tree that has been classified as dead wood by the County will be removed for public safety reasons.

 Yes.
 The entire structure will be cleared.